craftingforchrist/Legal/rules.md

 1. Players may not abuse glitches, like placing blocks in areas restricted by the plugin to walk on, also known as "block glitching".
 2. Observers should never give tactical information to players or intentionally disrupt game play.
 3. Maps may have rules that apply only to that specific map.
 They can be read under `/map`.
- ### B.2.1 Team Griefing
- B.2.A.
-Team griefing is prohibited, and is defined as any action that harms your own team.
+4. Team griefing is prohibited, and is defined as any action that harms your own team.<br>
- B.2.B.
-Common indicators of team griefing:
+ 4.1 Common indicators of team griefing:
   - Placing and/or setting off TNT in your base (for non defensive purposes).
   - Destroying your own team's chests or workbenches.
   - Teamkilling by spleefing or blowing them up with TNT.